CassieMarie0728/my-awesomeness/README.md

 - [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) - GitHub Actions for GitHub Pages 🚀 Deploy static files and publish your site easily.
 Static-Site-Generators-friendly.
 - [phonetonote/ptn-roam-depot](https://github.com/phonetonote/ptn-roam-depot) - send ideas from your phone to your roam
 - [pinkpixel-dev/mindbridge-mcp](https://github.com/pinkpixel-dev/mindbridge-mcp) - MindBridge is an AI orchestration MCP server that lets any app talk to any LLM — OpenAI, Anthropic, DeepSeek, Ollama, and more — through a single unified API.
 Route queries, compare models, get second opinions, and build smarter multi-LLM workflows.
+- [primer/octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with ❤️ by GitHub
 - [princjef/font-ligatures](https://github.com/princjef/font-ligatures) - Find ligature replacements for any system font
 - [pwa-builder/PWABuilder](https://github.com/pwa-builder/PWABuilder) - The simplest way to create progressive web apps across platforms and devices.
 Start here.
 This repo is home to several projects in the PWABuilder family of tools.
 - [pwa-builder/pwa-starter](https://github.com/pwa-builder/pwa-starter) - Welcome to the PWABuilder pwa-starter!
 Looking to build a new Progressive Web App and not sure where to get started?
 This is what you are looking for!